 Because Atlantic City and its many casino attractions are located within close proximity to some PA casinos, it goes without saying that Atlantic City is PA’s biggest competitor.
 With that being said however, the allowance of table games has made many of Pennsylvania’s casinos a viable alternative to travelling sometimes great distances to Atlantic City.
 Additionally, a lot of Pennsylvania’s casinos have been established within the last few years and are newer and more modern than a lot of Atlantic City’s casinos, many of which have been around for 3 or more decades.

 Casino online play is currently nearing regulation.
-Though the process is very slow and tedious, many expect online casino play to be legal sooner than later, especially with neighboring, and competing, New Jersey already having online play in effect.
+Though the process is very slow and tedious, many expect online casino play in PA to be legal sooner than later, especially with neighboring, and competing, New Jersey already having online play in effect.

 In Pennsylvania, you must be 21 years of age to gamble at casinos